gennadiygnezdilov/php-ocpp-1.6J/README.md

 # php-ocpp-1.6J
-Ready php script for WS server operation with OCPP 1.6J protocol for charging electric vehicles, tested on php version 7.1 - 8.0
+Ready php script for WS/WSS server operation with OCPP 1.6J protocol for charging electric vehicles, tested on php version 7.1 - 8.0

 1. Install php library WebSocket Ratchet (http://socketo.me/docs/install) on your server, use my composer.json
 2. For OCPP 1.6J to work correctly, you need to change the standard headers in the **/vendor/ratchet/rfc6455/src/Handshake/ServerNegotiator.php** file.
 The contents of the “handshake” function are changed to